Autonomous Maintenance: Benefits, Steps, & Tools

 What is Autonomous Maintenance?

-A preventive maintenance strategy and one of the 8 pillars of Total Productive Maintenance (TPM), autonomous maintenance empowers machine operators with the right training so they can independently identify quality issues and be able to take immediate action to correct them.
+A preventive maintenance strategy and one of the 8 pillars of Total Productive Maintenance (TPM), autonomous maintenance equips machine operators with the right training so they can independently identify quality issues and be able to take immediate action to correct them.

 What are the Benefits of Performing Autonomous Maintenance?